virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterSetEnvVars

-The event will be triggered before the *setEnvVars* action.
+The event is triggered after the *setEnvVars* action.
 It is executed for every Docker container upon setting environment variables.
 The *onAfterSetEnvVars* event is applied for Docker containers only.

 **Event Placeholders:**